cosmic-lang/cosmic/docs/basics.md

 let Pos = Vector(t) # This cannot be used in meta expressions
                      #   because it is executed at runtime
 # Or compile time:
-let Pos = compile Vector(t) # This can be used in later compile time expressions as long as it is not assigned to again const Pos = $Vector(t) # This can be used in later compile time expressions
+let Pos = comptime Vector(t) # This can be used in later compile time expressions as long as it is not assigned to again const Pos = $Vector(t) # This can be used in later compile time expressions

 # Blocks can also be run at compile time